dbl-works/terraform/slack/ecs-deployment-failure/README.md

 # Terraform Module: Slack message for ECS Deployment Failure

-Post a message to Slack when the deployment is a failure.
-ECS Service need to enable the [deployment circuit breaker](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-circuit-breaker.html) in order to trigger the slack message.
+Post a message to Slack when a deployment to AWS ECS has failed.
+The ECS Service needs to enable the [deployment circuit breaker](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-circuit-breaker.html) in order to trigger the slack message.

 ## Usage